 Broadly speaking any player character or non-player character can have one or more animal companions.
 These companions could have a variety of functions or uses such as mounts, working animals, guard animals, attack animals, sport animals, or even simply beloved pets.
 Most wild animals can be trained to become animal companions, though this requires “taming” the animals first.
 Where as domesticated animals are general bred to become either livestock or a companion of some sort.
 Domesticated animals do not require taming, though they may still require training before they can become useful as an animal companion.

-- A stat roll-off is required for every level of the animal, if even one test fails, the taming process has failed and cannot be attempted again for the rest of the day (a stalemate roll does not count as a failure or a success are simply extends the process another round)
+- If even one test fails, the taming process has failed and cannot be attempted again for the rest of the day (a stalemate/tie roll does not count as a failure or a success but simply extends the process for another hour)

 - Failing to tame the animal will result in it attempting to flee or attacking, depending on the animal and where the training took place (i.e. if in a secure pen an animal that would normally flee may instead attack)